|

 A Usually we use

-2 vehicles - one to lead and the other to follow.
-The lead
+2 and sometimes 3 vehicles - one to lead and the other to

-vehicle will get you out of the town/city until you are
+follow.
+The lead vehicle will get you out of the town/city

-on the open road and then you will have an opportunity to
+until you are on the open road and then you will have an

-go ahead at your own pace.
-However, there are certain riding
+opportunity to go ahead at your own pace.
+However, there

-offs etc and you will be asked to remain behind the lead
+intersections, turn offs etc and you will be asked to remain

-vehicle.
-The tour leader will let you know when you can
+behind the lead vehicle.
+The tour leader will let you know

 Q What distances